kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 ![anti-roll bar motion ratio](/assets/images/2020-12-06/rsx-rear-left-mrarb.svg)

-The motion ratio is 0.193 deg of twist per mm of wheel centre travel at factory ride height.
-The motion ratio reaches a maximum of 0.194 deg/mm at around 15mm of bump travel.
-On either side of this point, you can expect the motion ratio to decrease.
+The motion ratio is 0.201 deg of twist per mm of wheel centre travel at factory ride height.
+You can expect the motion ratio to decrease in bump.

 ## Final Comments